Where are they now? The Man City team from Pep’s first pre-season game

 Caballero became a cult hero with City fans and made 27 appearances for Guardiola before his contract expired in 2017.

-Gunn failed to make the grade at City and joined Southampton in 2018 but has been unable to establish himself as first choice ahead of Alex McCarthy.
+Gunn failed to make the grade at City and joined Southampton in 2018 but was unable to establish himself as first choice ahead of Alex McCarthy.
+He spent the 2020-21 campaign on loan at Stoke before rejoining his boyhood club Norwich City, also his father Bryan Gunn’s former club.

 Angus Gunn and father Bryan are the first father and son goalkeepers to both concede seven or more goals in a Premier League match 👀